Secession virus becoming a contagion

 Far preferable would be to go back to the old-fashioned art of persuasion, educating not only legislators but voters farther away than the next bar stool on any suffering that has resulted from state governance.

-Tom West, now retired, is the former general manager of this paper.
-Reach him at westwords.mcr@gmail.com.
+Tom West, now retired, is the former general manager of our sister newspaper, the Morrison County Record.

 Post a comment as